zakuroishikuro/logseq-plugin-always-new-block/README.md

 ## Features

-*   **createNewBlock**:
+*   **createNewBlock**
+    *   **Summary**: Inserts a new block based on the current block's state. **Alternative for Enter Key Function.**
-    * Adds a new block under the current block.
+    *   **Details**: If the current block is not collapsed and has children, it inserts a new child block at the beginning.
+Otherwise, it inserts a new sibling block after the current block.
-    * Alternative for Enter Key Function.
-*   **createFirstSibling / createLastSibling**:
+*   **createFirstSibling / createLastSibling**
+    *   **Summary**: Inserts a new sibling block at the beginning or end of the current block's parent.
-    * Creates a first or last sibling block relative to the current block.
+    *   **Details**: If the current block itself is a page, it inserts the new block as the first or last child of the page.
-*   **createNextSibling / createPreviousSibling**:
+*   **createNextSibling / createPreviousSibling**
-    * Creates a sibling block either before or after the current block.
+    *   **Summary**: Inserts a new sibling block either after or before the current block.
+    *   **Details**: If the current block is zoomed in and selected, it inserts the new block as a child.
-*   **createFirstChildInCurrentBlock / createLastChildInCurrentBlock**:
+*   **createFirstChildInCurrentBlock / createLastChildInCurrentBlock**
-    * Creates the first or last child block within the current block.
+    *   **Summary**: Inserts a new child block at either the beginning or end of the current block.
+    *   **Details**: If the current block is collapsed, it will be expanded first before inserting the new child block.
-*   **createFirstChildInCurrentPage / createLastChildInCurrentPage**:
+*   **createFirstChildInCurrentPage / createLastChildInCurrentPage**
-    * Creates the first or last child block in the current page.
+    *   **Summary**: Inserts a new block as the first or last child in the current page.
+    *   **Details**: Depending on whether the current page is a page or a block, it appropriately inserts a new block at the designated location.

 ## Usage